aqlaboratory/openfold/README.md

 and allow the model to utilize arbitrarily many templates across sequence lengths.
 Both are disabled by default, and it is up to the user to determine which best suits their needs, if either.
+- Inference-time low-memory attention (LMA) can be enabled in the model config.
+This setting trades off speed for vastly improved memory usage.
+By default, LMA is run with query and key chunk sizes of 1024 and 4096, respectively.
+These represent a favorable tradeoff in most memory-constrained cases.
+Powerusers can choose to tweak these settings in `openfold/model/primitives.py`.
+For more information on the LMA algorithm, see the aforementioned Staats & Rabe preprint.
+- As a last resort, consider enabling `offload_inference`.
+This enables more extensive CPU offloading at various bottlenecks throughout the model.

+With all of these enabled, we were able to run inference on a 4600-residue complex with a single A100.
+Compared to AlphaFold's own memory offloading mode, ours is considerably faster: the same complex took the more efficent AlphaFold-Multimer more than double the time.

 ### Training